lulf/seedwing-benchmarks/README.md

 To run the benchmark, make sure you have the `opa` and `swio` executables and run `bash run.sh`.
 The results will be put in the `results/` folder grouped by test case.

-## Results
+## Preliminary results

-Running on an Macbook Air M1, p99 evaluation latency (ns):
+The benchmarks are still in development, but so far, running on an Macbook Air M1, p99 evaluation latency (ns) looks like the following:

 | Benchmark |     OPA | Seedwing | Speedup |
 | :---      |    ---: |     ---: |    ---: |